 STEVE SISOLAK is the 30th Governor of Nevada.
 In this pivotal leadership role, Governor Sisolak has been working to strengthen Nevada’s economy by diversifying the state’s industries and attracting job-creating companies to the Silver State.
-He has sought to provide quality, affordable healthcare for all Nevadans and advance gun control legislation, among other progressive causes.
+He has sought to provide quality, affordable healthcare for all Nevadans, and advance measures to keep Nevadans safe, among other progressive causes.
 Governor Sisolak is Chairman of Nevada’s Governor’s Office of Economic Development and its Board of Finance.

 Previously, Steve Sisolak was elected Chairman of the Clark County Commission, managing the state’s largest county budget and leading the county through the Great Recession.
 A staunch advocate for Nevada’s students, he served on the Nevada Board of Regents for a decade, fighting for increased funding of higher education.
 As Governor, he continues to champion early childhood programs, address school safety, and work toward providing upgraded infrastructure and services for Nevada schools at every level of education.